 I visited before sunset.
 Both the female and chick were in the nest.
 There was no sign of the male.
+I was beginning to see him less and less.
 It looked like the female was shading the chick even though the sun was behind it.
 Moments later, the chick went up on the rim (first time I'd seen it there) and vacuated.
 Then the female, which may have already eaten, fed small pieces of fish to the chick.
 The fish had probably been delivered earlier by the male.
 According to my calculations, the chick should fledge within the next week or so.
 We'll keep our fingers crossed.
 It'll be exciting to see it fly.

 Visited in the a.m.
 If memory serves me, both adults buzzed me.
 Though the lighting was tough, I did my best to capture them landing and settling on a power pole close to where I was standing.
 The chick was in the nest.
 I wrote in my blog that the presence of open perches near an Osprey nest is a plus.
 This photo seems to bear that out.